-EU copyright showdown could reshape the internet
+Europe just approved new copyright rules that could change the internet

 Death of memes?

-The most heated argument has been over Article 13 of the new legislation, which would make content sharing platforms like YouTube liable for copyright infringements committed by their users.
+The most heated argument was over Article 13 of the legislation, which makes content sharing platforms like YouTube liable for copyright infringements committed by their users.

-Tech companies would have to build filters that prevent users from uploading copyrighted material.
+Tech companies would need to build filters that prevent users from uploading copyrighted material.

 Critics argue that automatic filters amount to surveillance and could hurt freedom of expression.
 They say provisions designed to prevent streaming and sharing of pirated music and video are far too broad.